Back

 Formula: Employee Productivity = (Total Output / Number of Employees)

-A 5% increase in customer retention can boost profits by 25% to 95%.
-Reducing the warranty claims rate can significantly improve customer satisfaction and brand reputation.
+Improving customer retention by just 5% can boost profits by 25% to 95%.
+Lowering warranty claims enhances both customer satisfaction and brand reputation.

 Formula: Warranty Claims Rate = (Number of Warranty Claims / Total Units Sold) x 100%

-Automotive companies KPI with strong sustainability programs can see a 5.2% increase in stock price.
-Monitoring and improving sustainability automotive metrics align with modern consumer preferences and regulatory requirements.
+Automotive companies with strong sustainability programs may see a 5.2% increase in stock price.
+Tracking sustainability KPIs aligns with regulatory requirements and customer expectations.

-Reducing downtime by 10% can lead to a 5% increase in manufacturing capacity.
-Minimizing downtime is essential for just-in-time manufacturing and resource efficiency.
+Reducing downtime by 10% can increase manufacturing capacity by 5%.
+Minimizing downtime is essential for just-in-time production and efficient resource use.

 Formula: Downtime Percentage = (Total Downtime / Total Production Time) x 100%

-Poor supplier performance can lead to product recalls, affecting reputation and revenue.
-Effective supplier performance management is vital for maintaining a seamless supply chain.
+Poor supplier performance can trigger product recalls, harming both reputation and revenue.
+Effective supplier management ensures a smooth supply chain.

 Formula: Supplier Performance = (Number of Deliveries On-time and In-full / Total Number of Deliveries) x 100%

-Labor costs can account for up to 65% of total production costs.
-Monitoring labor costs is crucial for optimizing workforce management and overall cost control.
+Labor expenses can make up to 65% of total production costs.
+Monitoring this KPI helps optimize workforce management and control overall costs.

 Formula: Labor Cost Percentage = (Labor Cost / Total Sales) x 100%